matthewnau/mirror-mirror/README.md

 scrape_instagram("johndoe")
 ```

 That's all there is to it!
-Simply calling the function, and providing the `username` argument will return an array containing all scraped image links!
+Simply calling the function, and providing the `username` argument will return a lidt containing all scraped image links.
+If the profile does not exist, or the user account has no photos associated with it, the list will return empty.

 ---